Information for Faculty

 Encouraging participation in Conversation Circles

 The Writing Lab would appreciate your help in publicizing our Conversation Circles program to your students.
 Conversation Circles offer UIndy international students opportunities to practice spoken English, learn more about UIndy, meet other English speakers, and feel more confident and fluent about using English for social and academic situations while in a relaxed and fun atmosphere.
 English-speaking tutors serve as Circle facilitators and lead small groups for weekly hour-long conversations with emphasis on communication (including slang and idioms) and cultural exchange.
 Conversation Circles offer a chance to meet interesting people from around the world, gain intercultural experience, explore language-learning, laugh, and practice English.
-Conversation Circles will be held online for the Fall 2020 semester.
+Conversation Circles will be held online for the 2022-23 academic year.
 No registration is required to participate.
-If you would like more information about Conversation Circles, please contact Dawn Hershberger (firstname.lastname@example.org).
+If you would like more information about Conversation Circles, please e-mail Dawn Hershberger.